uoflspeeddev/phineas-docs/gettingstarted/index.rst

 About Scientific Software
 =========================

-In the Linux operating system, program behavior is influenced by dynamic values known as "environmental variables."
+In Linux distributions, program behavior is influenced by dynamic values known as "environmental variables."
 These variables can be created, modified, and removed as needed, playing a crucial role in shaping the functionality of programs and services on a computer.
 For instance, the variable ``PATH`` contains